+This isn’t your classic remote control tank from World War II.
 This RC tank can move in any direction, and it can spin.
-The turret rotates 320 degrees, allowing you to aim in almost any direction.
+The turret rotates 180 degrees, allowing you to aim in almost any direction.
 It has plenty of sound effects that make it especially fun to use, including a recoil when you fire the cannon.

 The tank runs from a rechargeable battery, while the remote control takes alkaline batteries.

-At about 9 inches in length, this is a perfect sized tank for pre-teen age kids.
+This is a perfect sized tank for pre-teen age kids.
 It works over almost any terrain inside or outside, which is great, as this is the kind of toy that kids are going to instinctively try to put to the test.
-Fortunately, this Sherman RC tank is tough enough to handle it.
+Fortunately, this RC tank is tough enough to handle it.

 If your kid is the kind who does not play well alone, a remote control army tank may not be the best option.
 Instead, consider a kit with two battle tanks.
 RC tanks that shoot at each other makes the game even more enjoyable.

 With this Haktoys kit, you’ll receive a pair of 12-inch tanks.
 Both tanks make realistic sounds from both the turret and the machine gunner nest.
 These are not metal RC tanks, consisting fully of plastic.
 You can fight with the tanks across a distance of 20 feet, and the tanks can move in any direction.

 These tanks have four LED indicators on them.
 Once one tank receives four hits, all of the LEDs will turn off and the other tank wins.
 This tanks are pretty easy to use, so even younger children can have some success playing with them.